Vichy Mineral 89 Review

 Similar Alternatives

-If the $30 price point is just too steep or you have known reactions to one or more of the ingredients in this formulation.
+If the $30 price point is just too steep, you can try the trial-size version here for $19.99 or click the link below.
+However, if you’re not ready to take the plunge or if you have a known reaction to one or more of the ingredients in this formulation.
 I highly recommend Traders Joes Hyaluronic Moisture Boost Serum.
 It’s very similar in performance.
 More than half the cost.
 And the best part is that there are only 5 ingredients!
-It’s not an exact dupe for Vichy Mineral 89 but is a great alternative if you’re looking for options.
+It’s not an exact dupe for Vichy Mineral 89, but it’s a great alternative if you’re looking for options.

 Is It Sensitive Skin Friendly?

-• Yes with caveats.
-I would consider this serum sensitive skin friendly based on the number of ingredients and its formulation.
+- Yes with caveats.
+I would consider this serum sensitive skin-friendly based on the number of ingredients and its formulation.
 Is it perfect, no. I seldom find products that are.
-But it comes close.
+But it’s really good.

 Who They Say It’s For?